Complexity=Anything: Singularity Probes

 However, with a more careful examination, we will show that the resolution of this puzzle is that beyond the `allowed' range of the coupling, the surfaces yielding the maximal value of the observable are pushed to the edge of the allowed phase space.
 Hence these `maximal' surfaces are no longer locally extremal (everywhere).
 That is, they are not found by solving the equations derived from extremizing the observable, as described in section \reef{recap}.
 Further, in certain instances, the maximal surfaces hug the black hole singularity.

 Let us begin then by considering an explicit example of the codimension-one observables \reef{eq:Ccodimensionone}, \ie

 where the second term is proportional to the square of the Weyl tensor, $C^2= C_{\mu\nu\rho\sigma}\,C^{\mu\nu\rho\sigma}$.
 The strength of this higher curvature term is controlled by the dimensionless coupling $\lambda$.
 This explicit example was carefully examined in appendix A of both \cite{Belin:2021bga,Belin:2022xmt}.
+See also \cite{Omidi:2022whq,Wang:2023eep} for the studies of this functional \eqref{eq:generalziedC2} in other spacetime backgrounds.
 We can proceed to evaluate the profile of the extremal surfaces as described above in section \ref{codone}.
 In particular, the radial profile is determined by the classical mechanics system described by eq.~\reef{eq:Hamiltonian} with the effective potential defined in eq.~\reef{potent}.
 For simplicity, let us consider the planar vacuum black holes for which the blackening factor $f(r)$ is given by eq.~\reef{blacken} with $k=0$.
 Then the factor $a(r)$ associated with the Weyl-squared observable above becomes

 with $\tilde{\lambda} =d(d-1)^2(d-2)\,\lambda$.
 The corresponding effective potential \reef{potent} is then conveniently written as

 by using the dimensionless radial coordinate $w= (r/r_h)^d$.
 In figure \ref{fig:potentialC2}, we show some characteristic plots for the effective potential $U_0(r)$ with various $\tilde{\lambda}$.
 We remark that the effective potential or the factor $a(r)$ are always divergent at $r=0$ for any nonzero value of $\tlam$ because $C^2$ diverges at the black hole singularity.